mickjc750/prnf/README.md

 # How to enable extensions

 To enable extensions, provide prnf() with the prnf_free() function needed to free the strings.
-This is done in the .c file continaing #define PRNF_IMPLEMENTATION (see configuration above).
+This is done in the .c file containing #define PRNF_IMPLEMENTATION (see configuration above).
 Example:

  	#include <stdlib.h>
 	#define prnf_free(arg) 		free(arg)